 The MD assists the Board in realising its role of strategic supervision of the Company in pursuit of its purpose and goals.
-As the Chairman of the CMC, the MD also contributes to the strategic management of the Company's businesses within Board approved direction / framework.
-Non-Executive Directors, including Independent Directors, play a critical role in imparting balance to the Board processes by bringing independent judgement on issues of strategy, performance, resources, standards of Company conduct, etc.
+As the Chairman of the CMC, the MD also contributes to the strategic management of the Company's business within Board approved direction / framework.
+Independent Directors play a critical role in imparting balance to the Board processes by bringing independent judgement on issues of strategy, performance, resources, standards of Company conduct, etc.

-The Governance Policy of the Company, inter alia, requires that Non-Executive Directors be drawn from amongst eminent professionals, with experience in business / finance / law / public administration and enterprises.
+The Governance Policy of the Company, inter-alia, requires that Non-Executive Directors be drawn from amongst eminent professionals, with experience in business / finance / law / public administration and enterprises.
 The Board Diversity Policy of the Company requires the Board to have balance of skills, experience and diversity of perspectives appropriate to the Company.
-The skills, expertise and competencies of the Directors as identified by the Board, along with those available in the present mix of the Directors of the Company, are provided in the Annexure forming part of this Report; the Directors of the Company possess such skills, expertise and competencies.
+The Directors of the Company possess the skills, expertise and competencies, as identified by the Board and provided in the Annexure forming part of this Report.

-In terms of the Articles of Association of the Company, the strength of the Board shall not be fewer than three nor more than twelve.
+In terms of the applicable regulatory requirements read with the Articles of Association of the Company, the strength of the Board shall not be fewer than three nor more than twelve.
 The present strength of the Board is eight, including the Non-Executive Chairman, one Managing Director and four Non-Executive Independent Directors, of which one is a Woman Director.

-Composition of the Board as on 31st March, 2021
+Composition of the Board as on 31st March, 2022